If you're going to be spending any amount of time hiking or backpacking, you'll want to carry a first aid kit with you. Always. Just in case.

 - Do you, or anyone traveling with you, have any health conditions that require specific medical equipment or supplies?

-- Would you like to build your first aid kit totally from scratch, or customize a pre-made kit?
+- Would you like to build your first aid kit totally from scratch, or customize a pre-made first aid kit?

 Whether you buy a pre-made kit or are creating your own from scratch, you're going to want these